natepiano/obsidian_knife/readme.md

 - manage frontmatter dates and file creation times

 ### date handling
-Currently obsidian_knife (herefater referred to a "ok") is hard coded for how i use dates in obsidian - as yaml properties in the markdown front matter like so:
+Currently, obsidian_knife (hereafter referred to an "ok") is hard coded for how i use dates in obsidian - as yaml properties in the markdown front matter like so:
 ```
 ---
 date_created: "[[2024-10-22]]"